baonhanh1811/final-project/README.md

 - Scatter Plot - Quantity of products sold and Profit:
 + Description: Shows the relationship between the number of products sold and the profit of each product
 + Reviews: Very high profits but have some negative profits, large quantity but not the only deciding factor
-+ Purpose: Quantity does not determine profits, develop an sensible pricing strategy
++ Purpose: Identify key and weak products, evaluate the effectiveness of marketing campaigns
-+ Lesson:
++ Lesson: Quantity does not determine profits, develop an sensible pricing strategy
 ![Scatter Plot Chart](image/scatterplot.jpg)

 - Boxplot - Profit distribution by category: